Plane Crazy (video game): Power-ups

+Static Attack - Sends the plane that is hit into a spin, making the target lose control.

+Xtreme Slow - Temporarily slows the target down, making the target lose altitude.

+Stealth - Provides immunity to power-up attacks and immunity from taking damage from environment collisions.

+Stall - Temporarily stalls the target, making the target lose altitude - if they hit something the target will explode.

+Wobbly Joystick - "Steering of the plane is temporarily taken over by cockpit gremlins", adds small extra inputs to the target player, making the plane harder to control.

 Reception

 The PC version received mixed reviews according to the review aggregation website GameRankings, reviews generally commented on the high difficulty of the game and how good it looked, for the time period.
 IGN said, "Just reaching the end of the initial courses takes numerous attempts, and players with a low threshold for failure will likely give up on the game before it even begins to reveal how good it really is.".
 Next Generation said, "Every now and then, a game comes along that promises to be something grand, but in reality, it stinks more than a huge pile of pig... well, you get the idea.
 Plane Crazy is one of those games.".